felbinger/AdminGuide/docs/20_installation.md

 === "Client Side"
-    One option is to use `ssh-copy-id` on the client machine (and authenticate yourself with for example a password), and the ssh client automatically copy the keys there.
+    One option is to use `ssh-copy-id` on the client machine (and authenticate yourself with for example a password), and the ssh client automatically copies the keys there.

     === "default key"
         ```bash